 - 4.5.1.
 A state accident report will be filled out if the accident occurred on a public roadway and there is \$1,000 or more damage to a single vehicle, or \$2,000 combined damage if other property or vehicles are involved. - 4.5.1.1.
 If the accident occurred on private property and there is any personal injury, an accident report will be completed and classified as "Local-Off Roadway."
 All appropriate fields on the accident report will be filled out.
 The officer will document injuries in the narrative and put for "Local Use Only" in the narrative. - 4.5.1.2.
-Any damage of City property on public or private property (signs, City vehicles including Police cars, etc.) will always have a case report completed.
+Any damage of City property on public or private property will have a case report completed with the exception of vehicles assigned to the Sioux Falls Police Department.
+Police vehicles involved in hit-and-run crashes will still require a case report for follow up.
 If the damage occurs on the public roadway, a case report will be filled out and an accident report will be filled out if the amount meets the state filing requirements. - 4.6.
 The Traffic Section will monitor vehicle repair shops to ensure receipt of damage tags when vehicle repairs are made, and to be notified by the shops of repairs requested by citizens who do not have tags.